MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/samples-microsoftml-python.md

 # Python samples for MicrosoftML

 MicrosoftML samples that use the Python language are described and linked here to help you get started quickly with Microsoft Machine Learning Server.
-The sentiment analysis and image featurization quickstarts both use pretrained models.
+The sentiment analysis and image featurization quickstarts both use pre-trained models.

 Pre-trained models are installed through setup as an optional component of the **Machine Learning Server** or **SQL Server Machine Learning**.
 To install them, you must check the **ML Models** checkbox on the **Configure the installation** page.
-For details, see [How to install and deploy pretrained machine learning models with MicrosoftML](../install/microsoftml-install-pretrained-models.md).
+For details, see [How to install and deploy pre-trained machine learning models with MicrosoftML](../install/microsoftml-install-pre-trained-models.md).

 ## Sentiment analysis